NOVA-3951/AGENTS.MD/replit.md

 ## How It Works

+1. Server runs an Express HTTP server with SSE transport
-1. Server scans `/docs` directory for `.md` files on startup
+2. Scans `/docs` directory for `.md` files on startup
-2. Each file is exposed as a resource with URI `docs://<filename>`
+3. Each file is exposed as a resource with URI `docs://<filename>`
-3. AI agents can list all resources and read specific documents
+4. AI agents connect via SSE and can list/read all documentation

+## Endpoints

+- `GET /sse` - SSE connection endpoint for MCP clients
+- `POST /messages` - Message handling endpoint
+- `GET /health` - Health check endpoint

 ## Development